fusion407/sinatra-react-project-backend/README.md

 '/locations' - Adds new location.

-'/locations/:id' - Deletes item from the database.
+'/locations/:id' - Deletes location from the database.

 Schema: